Unit 9: Project Specification

 9.11 Toy-task ladder (shared)

-Build up to the forward problem in stages.
-Each step isolates one mechanism, so when the full storm scenario lands you can read each contribution off the trace.
-Plots and code for these scenarios live in Unit 10.
+Build up to the forward problem in five scenarios, each isolating one mechanism, so when the full storm lands you can read each contribution off the trace.
+These are exactly the five scenarios worked and plotted in Unit 10 §10.1 — the numbering matches one-to-one.
 Task A and Task B both start from these.

 Pure diffusion, steady forcing.
 Set w = 0, \mathcal{S} = 0, \kappa constant, Q_{\text{np}} constant.
 Solve to steady state.
 Expected: a linear T(z) profile balancing surface flux against the deep reservoir.
 Sanity check: analytic solution exists.